miselin/rustic/README.md

 ## Build Configuration

+Make sure you have run `git submodule --init` before you build.
+You may also want to run `git submodule update` to ensure `rust-core` is fully up-to-date.

 Create a file `config.mk` in the root directory of the repository.

 Set `RUST_ROOT`, `LLVM_ROOT`, and `GCC_PREFIX` in this file to: